lewis-hue/End-to-End-Data-Architecture-and-Analytics-Pipeline-on-AWS/README.md

 ## Overview

-This document outlines the end-to-end data engineering process for Safaricom Analytics using AWS.
-The project involves building a robust data pipeline, performing analytics, and applying machine learning models, followed by visualization in Amazon QuickSight.
-Each step has been carefully crafted to ensure that the architecture is scalable, maintainable, and optimized for business intelligence and operational decision-making.
-The steps carried are shown in the following high-level architecture diagram below.
+This document provides a detailed walkthrough of the end-to-end data engineering pipeline designed for Safaricom Analytics using Amazon Web Services (AWS).
+The project encompasses the construction of a scalable and reliable data pipeline, executing analytics, applying machine learning models, and leveraging visualization through Amazon QuickSight.
+Every stage of the pipeline is meticulously planned to ensure a robust architecture that supports business intelligence, operational decision-making, and growth.
+The high-level architecture of this project is illustrated below.

 ## High-level Architecture Diagram
 ![High-level Architecture Diagram](https://github.com/lewis-hue/End-to-End-Data-Architecture-and-Analytics-Pipeline-on-AWS/blob/main/High_Level_Architecture_Diagram.png)